-Most of the rural areas in Nepal have small populations scattered over VDCs that are difficult to reach.
+Most of the rural areas in Nepal have small populations scattered over regions that are difficult to reach.
 The economic landscape of these areas is quite basic – markets consist of small retail outlets and eateries.
 Most of the youth work abroad as migrant labour.
 The main source of income is either agriculture or remittance.

 On April 25, 2015, Nepal was hit by the devastating Gorkha Earthquake which killed thousands of people and left close to 500,000 people homeless.
 Some districts have been more affected than others and so the government identified 17 earthquake affected districts to help focus the rescue, relief and rehabilitation efforts.

 Many people in the earthquake affected districts, especially the rural areas, had their houses completed destroyed or rendered uninhabitable by the quake.
 They have had to resort to living in temporary communal shelters or risk their lives living inside their damaged homes.
 The people who want to rebuild their houses do not have access to formal financial services and so have to rely on informal money lenders or local financial institutions for funds to rebuild their homes.
 Besides reconstruction of homes, people who want to start or re-establish their businesses in these districts cannot do so due to lack of funds.

 UKaid Sakchyam and Laxmi Bank have agreed to establish the ‘Laxmi – Grameen Sambriddhi Yojana’.
 The two will collaborate to provide 2 distinct loan products through 34 branches of Laxmi Laghubitta Bittiya Sanstha Limited (LxLB), Laxmi Bank’s MFI subsidiary.
 The project will be spread across 27 districts including the earthquake affected ones – Sindhupalchowk, Dolakha, Nuwakot and Dhading.